Bring Your Own (BYO) CNI plugin with Azure Kubernetes Service (AKS)

 Create an AKS cluster with no CNI plugin preinstalled

-az group create -l chinanorth3 -n myResourceGroup
+az group create --location chinanorth3 --name myResourceGroup

-2. Create an AKS cluster using the az aks create command.
+2. Create an AKS cluster by using the az aks create command.
 Pass the --network-plugin parameter with the parameter value of none.

 Deploy a CNI plugin